pmndrs/react-three-fiber/readme.md

 <details>
   <summary>Show React Native example</summary>

+> **Warning**
+> Rendering on the iOS simulator is not working, but real devices render just fine.
+See [relevant issue](https://github.com/pmndrs/react-three-fiber/issues/2546).

 This example relies on react 18 and uses `expo-cli`, but you can create a bare project with their template or with the `react-native` CLI.

 ```bash